intranda/goobi-vocabulary-server/docs/02_data/01_creation/en.md

 Let's first discuss the last two pieces before diving into the field definitions.
 Normally, vocabularies contain just a potentially long list of vocabulary records.
-It is possible, however, to structure vocabulary records hierarchically (e. g. you want to have an entry representing a "Material" with a child element "Iron").
+It is possible, however, to structure vocabulary records hierarchically (e. g. you want to have an entry representing a `Material` with a child element `Iron`).
 If you want to enable this hierarchy feature, set it to:

 ```json